-Deep in the lush jungles of West Bengal, you'll find this women's cooperative stitching away as they have been since 1984.
-This self-help nonprofit has been managed and operated it's 35 members and produces impeccable garments and embroideries for us.
-Not only are these women seasoned tailors and embroiderers, but many are also the breadwinners of the their families.
+Deep in the jungles of West Bengal, you'll find this women's cooperative stitching away as they have been since 1984.
+This worker owned nonprofit has been managed and operated by it's 35 members and produces impeccable garments and embroideries for us.
+Not only are these women seasoned tailors and embroiderers, but many are the breadwinners of the their families.

 In 1972, a medical student wanted to raise the standard of living in his ancestral village.
 To provide employment and preserve a traditional craft, he set up a cooperative called Chhandabrati, which translates to 'rhythm of life’.
 The fabric for all our clothing is woven here where they continue the ancient tradition with the rhythmic sound of handlooms whilst providing employment to its 50+ members.

 As textile aficionados may confess, getting your hands on Phulia handloom cottons is a love at first touch experience.
 Master weavers in the Bengali village of Phulia create our line of buttery soft cotton scarves using ancient handloom techniques.
 The recent rise of craft revival domestically in India and internationally has helped preserved this industry which was on the verge of shutting down in previous years.